 Many fashion designers and illustrators pick out their color palette carefully to perfectly showcase their designs.
 The variety of vivid hues brings the clothing concepts to life; thus, this helps their clients envision the entirety of the design and range of style.

-Therefore, the best markers for fashion design depend on your color selection.
+Therefore, the finest markers for fashion design depend on your color selection.
 Since they come in a wide range of colors, you can settle for at least 4 or 6 markers or have as many as 50, 60, 80, or even 100 colors.
 Some brands offer more than that.

 Choosing a massive collection paves the way for creating an extensive array of new colors.
 You can mix and blend all the shades you want.
 However, some designers find this intimidating to work with, which is why they settle for fewer color options or particular color schemes.